 - You are required to contribute at least 3% of the “anticipated” purchase price with your own funds.
 The contribution may include checking, savings, investments, 401K plan.
 Proof of source of contribution will be required.

-- You are required to attend at least one Community Housing Innovations, Inc., Homebuyer Seminar prior to submitting an application.
-See upcoming seminar dates.
+- You are required to attend at least one Community Housing Innovations, Inc. Homebuyer Orientation prior to submitting an application.
+See upcoming orientation dates.

 Participants are also required to sign a “Certificate of Accuracy”on initial application, as well as at the time the grant certificate is issued.
 This information will include, but will not be limited to, family size, total household income and assets.
 Third party verification of this information, such as tax returns and bank statements, will be required